cobraclutchingit/cc-sales-tool/README.md

-# VigilantEx Sales Automation App - Installation and Usage Guide
+# Sales Automation App - Installation and Usage Guide

 This guide will help you set up and run the VigilantEx Sales Automation App on your MacBook Pro M1.